timhudson/github-markdown-preview/README.md

   -h, --help     output usage information
   -s, --server   watch file and server changes.
 This overrides -w and -o.
-  -w, --watch    watch markdown file and convert on changes -o, --output   optional file path for output. stdout is used by default.
+  -w, --watch    watch markdown file and convert on changes -p, --port     optional TCP port to start the server at, defaults to 9999 -o, --output   optional file path for output. stdout is used by default.
                  required when using --watch.
 ```